 Learning Outcome Assessment Criteria Number of Questions per test 1.
-Understand the cardio- respiratory system and its relation to exercise and health 1.1 Explain the following terms in relation to short and long term exercise and the efficiency of the heart: cardiac cycle stroke volume cardiac output 1.2 Explain the effect of disease processes on the structure and function of blood vessels 1.3 Describe health risks associated with systolic and diastolic blood pressure classifications 1.4 Explain the short and long term effects of cardiorespiratory exercise on: blood pressure respiration venous return implications of blood 4 2.
-Understand the skeletal system and its relation to exercise implications of blood pooling 2.1 Explain how bones and bone density are affected by: the role of osteoblasts and osteoclasts hormonal contribution body weight dietary influences weight bearing and non-weight bearing exercise high and low-impact exercise 2.2 Explain factors that affect the stability of joints 2.3 Explain potential risks resulting from unstable and dysfunctional joints 2.4 Explain how the structure of joints enables them to act as shock absorbers 5 3.
-Understand the muscular system and its relation to exercise 2.5 Explain the bone modelling and remodelling processes 3.1 Describe the actions of the major muscles of the body 3.2 Identify the muscle attachment sites (origins and insertions) for the major muscles of the body 3.3 Describe joint actions brought about by contraction of specific muscle groups 3.4 Describe the role of contributory muscles as: agonist antagonist synergist fixators 3.5 Describe the significance of anatomical axes and planes of movement to muscle balance and function 3.6 Explain the effect of the following exercise variables on biomechanics and kinesiology: first, second and third class levers centre of gravity momentum force 10
+Understand the cardio- respiratory system and its relation to exercise and health 1.1 Explain the following terms in relation to short and long term exercise and the efficiency of the heart: cardiac cycle stroke volume cardiac output 1.2 Explain the effect of disease processes on the structure and function of blood vessels 1.3 Describe health risks associated with systolic and diastolic blood pressure classifications 1.4 Explain the short and long term effects of cardiorespiratory exercise on: blood pressure respiration venous return 4 2.
+Understand the skeletal system and its relation to exercise implications of blood pooling 2.1 Explain how bones and bone density are affected by: the role of osteoblasts and osteoclasts hormonal contribution body weight dietary influences weight bearing and non-weight bearing exercise high and low-impact exercise 2.2 Explain factors that affect the stability of joints 2.3 Explain potential risks resulting from unstable and dysfunctional joints 2.4 Explain how the structure of joints enables them to act as shock absorbers 2.5 Explain the bone modelling and remodelling processes 5 3.
+Understand the muscular system and its relation to exercise 3.1 Describe the actions of the major muscles of the body 3.2 Identify the muscle attachment sites (origins and insertions) for the major muscles of the body 3.3 Describe joint actions brought about by contraction of specific muscle groups 3.4 Describe the role of contributory muscles as: 10 a onen and closed kinetic chain movements open and closed kinetic chain movements 3.7 Explain the following principles of muscle contraction in relation to exercise: concentric and eccentric (isotonic) isometric and isokinetic stretch and reverse stretch reflexes sliding filament theory size principle of motor unit recruitment 3.8 Explain the short and long-term effects of exercise on muscles including: • delayed onset muscle soreness (DOMS) • muscle fatigue • hypertrophy • metabolic benefits 3.9 Describe the response of muscles to: overuse underuse • misuse 4.
+Understand postural 4.1 Describe the structure and function of:'core' musclesstabilising ligaments of the spine and core stability 4.2 Explain the classification of core muscles including if they are:'local/deep''global/superficial' 4.3 Describe the structure and function of intervertebral discs 6 4.4 Explain the effects of abdominal adiposity and poor posture on movement efficiency 4.5 Describe abnormal degrees of curvature of the spine and their implications for physical activity 4.6 Explain the impact of core stabilisation exercise including the potential for injury and aggravation of problems 5.
+Understand the nervous system and its relation to exercise 5.1 Explain the function, in relation to exercise, of: the central nervous system (CNS) the Peripheral Nervous System (PNS) including somatic and autonomic systems 5.2 Describe nervous control and transmission of a nervous impulse 5.3 Explain the process of motor unit recruitment including the: significance of a motor unit's size number of muscle fibres 5.4 Explain the function of muscle proprioceptors including muscle spindles and Golgi tendon organs 7 5.5 Describe the relevance of proprioceptors to exercise, to include: the stretch reflex reciprocal inhibition (inverse stretch reflex) the 'stretch-shortening cycle' and its application to plyometric training

-open and closed kinetic chain movements

-3.7 Explain the following principles of muscle contraction in relation to

-exercise:

-- concentric and eccentric (isotonic)

-concentric and eccentric (isotonic)

-isometric and isokinetic

-stretch and reverse stretch reflexes

-sliding filament theory

-size principle of motor unit recruitment

-3.8 Explain the short and long-term effects of exercise on muscles including:

-• delayed onset muscle soreness (DOMS)

-muscle fatigue

-hypertrophy

-metabolic benefits

-3.9 Describe the response of muscles to:overuse

-• underuse

-• misuse

-4. 4.1 Describe the structure and function of:

-Understand 'core' muscles

-postural stabilising ligaments of the spine

-and core 4.2 Explain the classification of core muscles including if they are:

-stability 'local/deep' 'glab al (sup arfiaial)

-'global/superficial' 4.3 Describe the structure and function of intervertebral discs 6

-4.4 Explain the effects of abdominal adiposity and poor posture on 0

-movement efficiency

-4.5 Describe abnormal degrees of curvature of the spine and their

-implications for physical activity

-4.6 Explain the impact of core stabilisation exercise including the potential

-- for injury and aggravation of problems

-5. Understand 5.1 Explain the function, in relation to exercise, of:the central nervous system (CNS)

-the nervous • the Peripheral Nervous System (PNS) including somatic and

-system and autonomic systems

-its 5.2 Describe nervous control and transmission of a nervous impulse

-relation to 5.3 Explain the process of motor unit recruitment including the:

-exercise significance of a motor unit's size 7

-number of muscle fibres 5.4 Explain the function of muscle proprioceptors including muscle spindles

-and Golgi tendon organs

-5.5 Describe the relevance of proprioceptors to exercise, to include:

-• the stretch reflex

-reciprocal inhibition (inverse stretch reflex)

-the 'stretch-shortening cycle' and its application to plyometric training